 Impact

-PCAO, through a Bureau of Justice Assistance–funded Justice Reinvestment Initiative grant, is conducting a rigorous, randomized evaluation and cost-benefit analysis of its use of the iTether technology in the adult diversion program.
+PCAO, through a Bureau of Justice Assistance–funded Justice Reinvestment Initiative grant, is conducting a rigorous, randomized evaluation and cost-benefit analysis of its use of the app technology in the adult diversion program.
 Key research questions (RQs) include the following:

 RQ 1a: Using content-specific surveys and valid formative assessments, is the content useful, relevant, and engaging to participants (e.g., does it address criminogenic targeted needs, prosocial and life skills, anger management, sobriety, parenting, peer group)?